 It all started with a collaboration between the Lighting Design department at Aalborg University Copenhagen (AAU-CPH), Oersted and Roskilde Municipality, which was initiated by Lighting Metropolis research project - funded by The European Regional Development Fund.

 Roskilde Municipality presented the initial drawings of a new 1km cycling path between the city areas with an innovative and intelligent lighting system.
-Two lighting design students from AAU-CPH then developed the lighting theme “flow of water” inspired by the interactivity, motion and physics of water, which became the form language for the lighting on the pump track.
-When a user rides the track, the movements are detected and a tail of colored light follows the users as they ride.
+Two lighting design students from AAU-CPH then developed the lighting theme “flow of water” inspired by the interactivity, motion and physics of water, which became the basis for the lighting on the pump track.
+When a user rides the track, the movements are detected and a tail of coloured light follows the users as they ride.
 After about 10 seconds the lighting goes back to the standard setting of white light.
 The faster the user rides the longer the tail of light will be.
-This playful lighting design was finally created and implemented by freelance Lighting designer & interaction designer Simon Panduro and lighting design consultancy Light Bureau.
+This playful lighting design was finally created and implemented by freelance lighting & interaction designer Simon Panduro and lighting design consultancy Light Bureau.

-The pump track is permanently illuminated by a lighting installation with multicolour LED spotlights mounted on poles along the 90 m pump track which responds to the user activity along the track.
+The pump track is permanently illuminated by a lighting installation with multicolour LED spotlights mounted on poles along the 90m pump track, which responds to the user activity along the track.
 Every spotlight is controlled individually via signals generated by the lighting controller in real-time.
 The interactivity is created by use of compact sensors which are carefully integrated into the custom-made poles.
-For various occasions there are different color scenarios pre-programmed in the controller which can be activated easily by the project owner by SMS.
+For various occasions there are different colour scenarios pre-programmed in the controller which can be activated easily by the project owner SMS.

-In collaboration with the sensor manufacturer SICK, Light Bureau & Simon Panduro carefully selected the type of sensors, 2D laser scanner also known as LIDAR, according to accuracy, response time and roughness.
-A lot of work and testing have been put into the placement of the sensor, as this would have a big impact on general appearance of the installation in daylight, the level of the sensor’ performance and the likelihood for vandalism.
+In collaboration with the sensor manufacturer SICK, Light Bureau & Simon Panduro carefully selected the type of sensors and 2D laser scanners also known as LIDAR, according to accuracy, response time and roughness.
+A lot of work and testing have been put into the placement of the sensors, as this would have a big impact on general appearance of the installation in daylight, the level of the sensor performance and the likelihood for vandalism.
 Based on the tests, Light Bureau & Simon Panduro decided to integrate the sensors into the poles and fitted with custom sensor brackets.
-With 8 sensors installed in total there is 24 individual detections across the track, resulting in a very accurate and fast real time detection of the users riding the track.
+With 8 sensors installed in total there are 24 individual detections across the track, resulting in a very accurate and fast real time detection of the users riding the track.